On-Demand

 This professional learning event is self-paced and will be delivered virtually.
 When you register, you will receive instructions for how access and participate in the event.

-This event qualifies for a certificate of attendance.
+This event qualifies for Certificate of Completion.

 In 1957, nine Black teenagers faced the threats of angry mobs when they attempted to enter Central High School in Little Rock, Arkansas.
 The desegregation of Central High following Brown v.
 Board of Education ignited a crisis that historian Taylor Branch has described as “the most severe test of the Constitution since the Civil War.”